 Thanks to websites such as wix and wordpress you can start your own photography online agency easily, with no previous programming skills or background.

-The downside to sell photos online on your personal website is that attracting customers is going to take a lot of time and tremendous efforts, and not every photograph is willing to become a marketing expert.
+The downside to sell photos online on your personal website is that attracting customers is going to take a lot of time and tremendous effort, and not every photographer is willing to become a marketing expert.

 Wirestock